invite-frey/wcs-price-sync/README.md

 **Does it work with variable subscriptions?**
 Currently only simple subscription products are fully supported (pulls `$product->get_price()`).
 Variable support would require choosing which variation — PRs welcome.

-**What happens if buffer is set to 0?**
-Price updates happen immediately on every product save (same as no buffer).

 **Why isn't the price updating even when outside buffer?**
 Make sure: